Welcome Home (2018 film)

-Welcome Home is a 2018 drama thriller film also known as The Getaway and directed by George Ratliff, starring Aaron Paul and Emily Ratajkowski as a couple attempting to solve their personal problems with a romantic trip to Italy.
+Welcome Home is a 2018 drama thriller film directed by George Ratliff, starring Aaron Paul and Emily Ratajkowski as a couple attempting to solve their personal problems with a romantic trip to Italy.
 Riccardo Scamarcio appears in a supporting role as Federico.

 Casting of Paul and Ratajkowski was announced in April 2017.
 The film was written by David Levinson, produced by Allan Mandelbaum, Tim White and Trevor White and directed by George Ratliff for Voltage Pictures.
 On September 7, 2018, the film was set for a video on demand release on November 12, 2018.
 The first trailer for the film was released on October 4, 2018.